What is ovulation?

-Fertilization happens when the sperm jopins the egg.
+Fertilization occurs when the sperm joins the egg.
 This usually happens within 12 to 24 hours after ovulation.
 If the egg is not fertilized, it dies off and is absorbed by the body and menstrual bleeding begins about 14 days after ovulation.

 How often does ovulation happen?